 The Family Limited Partnership Made Easy

-Many people want to enrich their children and grandchildren with their wealth, possessions, and business interests which they own.
-The problems in the past have been inability to control the assets once they are given and the potential of facing estate tax issues when assets are substantially appreciated.
+Many people want to enrich their children and grandchildren with the wealth, possessions, and business interests that they own.
+The problems in the past have been the inability to control the assets once they are given and the potential of facing estate tax issues when assets are substantially appreciated.
 The device known as The Family Limited Partnership or FLP has been developed through case law and has survived scrutiny from the IRS to become a legitimate estate and business planning vehicle.

 What is an FLP?

 An FLP is an estate planning device that allows the general partner to fund the device, transfer value to heirs, keep general control over the assets, and utilize various other strategies to reduce gift and estate taxes.
 In practice, an FLP is similar to a trust in so far as assets are transferred for the current and future benefit of another while allowing the grantor/general partner to keep control over the assets.

 The FLP differs from a trust in that it provides for additional tax and nontax advantages while offering potential unlimited life and can keep operating after the grantor’s/general partner’s death.
 While the trust still has a well-established place in estate planning, the FLP’s niche in estate planning is a little less established, but not devoid of advantages.